SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 reduced the height of both upper cabinets by 1/2" to place a 3/8" thick vinyl

-grid under each to keep them high and dry in the event of a
+grid spacer under each to keep them high and dry in the event of a

 toe rail leak.
-This was a lot of work but easier than trimming the flange of the head liner above the cabinet.
+This was a lot of work but turned out to be easier than trimming the downturned flange of the head liner above the back of the cabinet.
 Fortunately I was able to

-PORT BACKREST - I store a spare 1 lb. propane bottle, the companionway stove shelf, and my trusty 2 burner Primus cook stove in the aft opening.
-Tools and spare parts go in the forward opening.
+PORT BACKREST - I store a spare 1 lb. propane bottle, my companionway stove shelf, and my trusty 2 burner Primus cook stove behind the aft flip down door.
+Tools and spare parts go behind the forward flip down door.
 All of it rests on a 3/8" thick vinyl grid to keep it high and dry.
 Notice how the grain continues through the doors for that classy appearance.
-It took a lot of tape and a very sharp blade (no set to the teeth) to pull this off.
+It took a lot of masking tape and a very sharp blade with no set to the teeth to cut them out of the sheet.
+You only get one chance at this!

-GALLEY with SINK (2005) - The "box" that houses the sink also stores the pots, pans, kettle, coffee pot, dish soap & scouring utensils.
-The faucet is equipped with a latching switch to operate the water pump.
-For servicing and cable constricts, it is one of the few devices that is connected with grease filled Marrettes (wire nuts) instead of connectors.
-The sink drains overboard through a ball valve (below water) under the settee.
+GALLEY with SINK (2003) - The "wood box" that houses the sink also stores the pots, pans, kettle, coffee pot, dish soap & scouring utensils.
+The faucet is equipped with a latching switch to operate the water pump installed adjacent to the water tank under the forward berth.
+See Tech Tip C18.
+For servicing and cable constrictions, the faucet is one of the few devices that is connected with grease filled Marrettes (wire nuts) instead of permanent connectors.
+The sink drains into a portable grey water tank.
 To speed up the flow the drain fitting is equipped with a clear vinyl vent hose leading to the top of the cabin.
 I drilled and tapped a hole through the side of the downspout ABS to screw in a threaded fitting.
 You can see the vinyl tube against the bulkhead in the photos above.
+Nice and high to keep lake water out.

-the inside wall of the settee.
-NOTE 1 - Some SJ23s had a gate valve for the galley drain.
+NOTE 1 - Some SJ23s were equipped with a gate valve for the galley drain.
 It should be exchanged for a ball valve since a gate valve seal can fail at the least opportune time.
 Operate a ball valve at least once a month so it is lubricated with water and free to operate when it must be closed.
-A valve that can't be closed will put you in deep, deep el toro poo poo!
-While you are down there, check the integrity of the drain hose with a severe wiggle after the valve is closed.
+A valve that can't be closed will put you in deep el toro poo poo.
+While you are down there, check the integrity of the thru-hull with a severe wiggle after the valve is closed.
 If you close the valve every time you leave the boat you can dispense with this monthly routine.
 This warning label on my buddy's C&C27 is self explanatory. -->

 NOTE